fieldtrip/website/development/project/integrate_with_mne.md

 Not all the information contained in either MATLAB or Python can be completely copied into the other format.

-We cannot assure that the API in MNE-Python will remain the same in the future.
-Please, report any error on [bugzilla](/development/issues) and include this address ''bugzilla@gpiantoni.com'' to the CC list in the bugreport.

 Code under development, the MNE-Python community currently works on reader functions for FieldTrip data structure [https://github.com/mne-tools/mne-python/pull/5141](https://github.com/mne-tools/mne-python/pull/5141), [https://github.com/mne-tools/mne-python/issues/4833](https://github.com/mne-tools/mne-python/issues/4833)